Trash/Recycling Pickup Tomorrow Morning

 In order to take your recycling to the next level, read this: 10 ways to improve your recycling.

-Normally, this Wednesday would be a “Red Wednesday”, which means trash and recycling pickup, but because of the recent Memorial Day holiday, pickup should instead be on Thursday.
+This Wednesday is a “Red Wednesday”, which usually means trash and recycling pickup, but because of the recent Memorial Day holiday, pickups will hopefully move to Thursday.
+Hopefully, because the City’s street repaving of neighborhood streets continues after Monday’s Memorial Day holiday.

 Please go over what can be recycled.